nuxencs/seasonpackarr/README.md

     http://host:port/api/pack?apikey=api_token
     ```

-> [!WARNING]
-> The external filter you just created will be disabled by default.
-To avoid unwanted downloads, make sure to enable it.
+The external filter you just created will be disabled by default.
+To avoid unwanted downloads, make sure to enable it!

 ### Actions